Access Free Nevada Public Records: Find Information on Anyone

 In-person

-Requesters must fill in the DPS-006 form, provide fingerprints, pay with a money order or a valid cashier’s check, and submit the package personally at the address below.
+Requesters must fill in the DPS-006 form, provide fingerprints, pay with a money order or a valid cashier’s check, and submit the package personally at the address below:

 Department of Public Safety

-Records, Communications, and Compliance Division
+Records, Communications & Compliance Division

 333-West Nye Ln., Suite 10